prokosna/lainbow/README.md

 # Lainbow

 Lainbow is a music analysis engine designed to process local music libraries.
-It offers batch processing capabilities to extract deep learning embeddings (MERT, CLAP) and various acoustic features from audio files.
+It offers batch processing capabilities to extract deep learning embeddings (MERT, CLAP, MuQ, MuQ-MuLan) and various acoustic features from audio files.
 These features are then stored in a vector database to power an API for tasks like similarity-based music recommendations and natural language search.

 The project is primarily intended for integration with the MPD client, [Sola MPD](https://github.com/prokosna/sola_mpd).